jamescobb19/adventofcode/README.md

-## Advent Of Code 2018
+## Advent Of Code

-Jupyter notebooks (primarily Scala notebooks) solutions for the Advent of Code 2018 challenges.
+Jupyter notebooks in Python and Scala containing solutions for the Advent of Code challenges.
 Requires Jupyter and a Scala kernel to be set up to run code.

-Author: james2481@gmail.com
+Author: jamesc2481@gmail.com